About your Tenancy

 As part of the verification process, applicants who are successful will be visited prior to any allocation being made.
 You will not be given notice of a visit and the Association will need to see evidence in the house of where everyone sleeps and see recent written proof for everyone in the household.
 This is necessary because your points award is based on the number of people living in the house and the type of house you live in.
 Before an offer is made the Association needs to be satisfied that you have been awarded the correct amount of points.

 Offer of Housing

 If an offer is being made, you will be shown the property by a member of staff and will be expected to accept to sign a written acceptance at this stage.
 If you refuse 2 offers of let your application will be suspended from the ICHR for a one year period.
 These 2 offers could be across landlords, ie if you refuse an offer from Oak Tree and then refuse another offer from Cloch you will be suspended from the list.
 An appointment will then be made for you to "sign up" for your tenancy.
 The tenancy agreement signing takes about an hour.

 The rent charge for your property starts on the day you sign for your new house or flat.
-Rent is also due a month in advance so you will be expected to bring one full month’s rent payment with you when you sign for your property.
-If you believe that you are entitled to Housing Benefit you are still expected to pay up to £5 per week until your rent account is in advance.
-This is because Inverclyde Council pay Housing Benefit in arrears instead of in advance.
+Rent is also due one month in advance so you will be expected to bring one full month’s rent payment with you when you sign for your property.
+If you believe that you are entitled to Housing Benefit or Universal credit, you will still be expected to pay one month’s full rent in advance.
+This is due to Inverclyde Council paying Housing Benefit and Universal Credit in arrears instead of in advance.